-As at December 2022, the Company closed at excess of assets over liabilities of €52.20M as per Solvency II valuation basis and a SCR ratio of 261%.
-In January 2023, the directors recommended the payment of a net dividend of €1.50M which was paid in February 2023.
-As required under the Solvency II regime, such a payment is to be considered as foreseeable dividend and are therefore deducted from the Company's own funds.
-As a result, the Company's eligible own funds, SCR ratio and Minimum Capital Requirement (MCR) ratio as at December 2022 amounted to €50.70M, 253% and 599% respectively.
-The group solvency position remained strong with an SCR ratio of 246% as at December 2022.
+As at December 2023, the Company closed at excess of assets over liabilities of €59.62M as per Solvency II valuation basis and a SCR ratio of 273%.
+In January 2024, the directors recommended the payment of a net dividend of €1,500K which was paid in February 2024.
+As required under the

+Solvency II regime, such a payment is to be considered as foreseeable dividend and are therefore deducted from the Company's own funds.
+As a result, the Company's eligible own funds, SCR ratio and MCR ratio as at December 2023 amounted to €58.12M, 267% and 665% respectively.
+Based on the information available, the group solvency position remained strong with an SCR ratio of 256% as at December 2023.